VahidN/EFCoreSecondLevelCacheInterceptor/README.md

 [Here is](/src/Tests/EFCoreSecondLevelCacheInterceptor.Tests/Settings/EFServiceProvider.cs#L21) the definition of the SpecialTypesConverter.

+### Using a custom cache provider

-Note: If you don't want to use the above cache providers, implement your custom `IEFCacheServiceProvider` and then introduce it using the `options.UseCustomCacheProvider<T>()` method.
+If you don't want to use the above cache providers, implement your custom `IEFCacheServiceProvider` and then introduce it using the `options.UseCustomCacheProvider<T>()` method.

-2- [Add SecondLevelCacheInterceptor](/src/Tests/EFCoreSecondLevelCacheInterceptor.Tests.DataLayer/MsSqlServiceCollectionExtensions.cs) to your `DbContextOptionsBuilder` pipeline:
+### 2- [Add SecondLevelCacheInterceptor](/src/Tests/EFCoreSecondLevelCacheInterceptor.Tests.DataLayer/MsSqlServiceCollectionExtensions.cs) to your `DbContextOptionsBuilder` pipeline:

 ```csharp
     public static class MsSqlServiceCollectionExtensions